 Here’s exactly how I negotiated my medical bill and saved $1,400!

-1. I called the phone number on my bill.
-Then I used this script:
+1. I called the phone number on my bill and asked them if they would accept a lower amount to pay the bill in full.
+I used this script:

 “Hello!
 I see the balance on my account is $4822.19.
 I can offer you $3400 to pay it off today in full today with a $0 balance, instead of setting up a payment plan.
 Is that something you can do?”